cs4118/recitations/E-Cabinet/index.md

 `pmd_present()`, check these flag bits to determine information about the entry.

 If you want to recover the actual value of the entry, the type casting macros Gordman discussed in section 3.2 are useful.
-Keep in mind that if you want the physical address the entry points to you'll need to `&` the value with the correct mask, which varies depending on whether the entry points to a huge page or a normal page.
-Hint: the kernel provides macros that figure this out for you for each page table level that supports huge pages.
+Although the Gordman reading is x86-specific, arm64 defines similar, if not indentical, macros.
+Keep in mind that if you want the physical address the entry points to you'll need to bitwise-and the value with the correct mask.

+x86 and arm64 either define functions/macros for the mask so you can manually perform the bitwise-and or define function/macros that outright do the correct bitwise-and for you.
+Either way, recovering the physical address the entry points to is possible in both x86 and arm64, it just may look slightly different depending which architecture you're on and which function/macros you choose.

 ### Page dirty and refcount
 Recall from before that a flag in the page table entry indicates whether the